Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Introduction

 In this paper, our results are inspired by the behavior of a particular class of ancient solutions to the curve shortening flow in high codimension, which we call torus curves.
 After the first draft of this paper, we became aware of an existing proof of this construction in \cite{altschuler2013zoo}.
 The construction in \cite{altschuler2013zoo} is motivated by the symmetry of $\R^n$, whereas here we concentrate on the implications of the solution's high codimensional properties.
 We mention two implications of this solution.

 First, the torus curve solution suggests the sharp value of a codimension bound of Colding-Minicozzi \cite{CM-complexity}.
 Recall that the entropy of a submanifold $M \subset \R^N$ is defined as

 i.e.~the supremum of the Gaussian integral over all dilations and translations of the submanifold.
 See \cite{CM-generic} for further discussion.
-Colding-Minicozzi prove that an ancient mean curvature flow $M_t^n\subset \R^N$ must lie in a Euclidean subspace of dimension $d\leq C_n\sup_{t}\lambda(M_t)$ (see \cite[Corollary 0.7]{CM-complexity}).
+Colding-Minicozzi proved that an ancient mean curvature flow $M_t^n\subset \R^N$ must lie in a Euclidean subspace of dimension $d\leq C_n\sup_{t}\lambda(M_t)$ (see \cite[Corollary 0.6]{CM-complexity}).
 The torus curve suggests that the sharp value of $C_1$ should be $2/\lambda(S^1)$.
 See the discussion of Conjecture \ref{conj:c1}.

 Second, the torus curve solution illustrates an interesting relation between the codimension and the tangent flow.
-Recall that the tangent flow of an ancient mean curvature flow is the limit of $\frac{M_t}{\sqrt{-t}}$ as $t\to 0$ or $t\to -\infty$, and we call them the tangent flow at $0$ and $-\infty$ respectively.
+Recall that the tangent flow of an ancient mean curvature flow is a self-shrinking mean curvature flow generated by the limit of $\frac{M_t}{\sqrt{-t}}$ as $t\to 0$ or $t\to -\infty$.
+Since the tangent flows are all self-shrinking and determined by the self-shrinker generated the flow, we use the self-shrinker to denote the tangent flow.
 For the torus curve solution, the tangent flow at $0$ is the embedded circle, and the tangent flow at $-\infty$ is the circle with multiplicity.
 Since the torus curve solution can have arbitrary codimension, the tangent flow at $0$ \emph{cannot} bound the codimension of an ancient solution.
 However, the torus curve solution does suggest that the tangent flow at $-\infty$ \emph{can} be used to bound the codimension, inspiring the rest of the results in the paper.

 We remark that our codimension bounds are \emph{not} immediate consequences of the entropy-based codimension bound of Colding-Minicozzi.
 Since the constant $C_n$ is universal for all ancient solutions, their bound could be weak for some ancient solutions whose tangent flow at $-\infty$ is a compact shrinker.
 Moreover, since the value of $C_n$ is unknown, our result provides a nontrivial bound.